superfly/fly_postgres_elixir/README.md

 When business logic code makes a number of changes or does some back and forth with the database, the "Automatic Usage" will be too slow.
-An example is looping though a list and performing a database insert on each iteration.
+An example is looping through a list and performing a database insert on each iteration.
 Waiting for the insert to complete and be locally replicated before performing the next iteration could be very slow.